seed-labs/seed-labs/manuals/docker/compose-commands.md

 ## Stopping All the Containers

-To stop all the containers, we can use use `Ctrl-C` to stop the `"docker-compose up"` command, that will stop all the containers, but without removing them.
+To stop all the containers, we can use `Ctrl-C` to stop the `"docker-compose up"` command, that will stop all the containers, but without removing them.
-If we want to removing them, we can run Compose's `down` command.
+If we want to remove them, we can run Compose's `down` command.

 ``` shell
 Attaching to host-10.9.0.6, host-10.9.0.7, host-10.9.0.5